mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/haproxy-templates/index.md

   </tr>

   <tr><td><code>HAPROXY_{n}_BACKEND_<br>HEALTHCHECK_PORT_<br>INDEX</code></td>
-  <td>Sets index of port to use as dedicated port for backend health checks associated with a given service port.
-By default, index for backend health check is same as index used for service port.
+  <td>Sets the index of a port to use as dedicated port for backend health checks associated with a given service port.
+By default, the index for a backend health check is same as index used for the service port.

-  For example, if an app exposes two ports--`9000` and `9001`--you can specify one port for application activity, and one port for for receiving health check information:
+  For example, if an app exposes two ports - `9000` and `9001` - you can specify one port for application activity, and one port for for receiving health check information:

   <code>portMappings": [
     { "containerPort": 9000, "hostPort": 0, "servicePort": 0, "protocol": "tcp" },